Qinti/nazca/README.md

 ```

 #### Conclusion note
 Nazca is a very new project that could not reach it's full potential yet.
-While it covers any HTML generation and you
+While it covers all of HTML generation and you
 could write any JavaScript inside the methods, it still could miss CSS features you need.
 In this case you can use a
 little hack with including raw css in your `*.nazca`.
 ```javascript